LaisColetta/Applied-Statistics/README.md

 ---

-## Overview
+## Repository Overview
+This repository contains coursework for the **Applied Statistics** module as part of the ATU Computer Science - Data Analytics Higher Diploma.
+It includes:

+- Jupyter notebooks:
+  - **`tasks.ipynb`**: Focused on practical statistical tasks.
+  - **`project.ipynb`**: Dedicated to the final project.
+- The `plantgrowth.csv` dataset, used for hands-on statistical analysis in the project.
+- A `requirements.txt` file listing all necessary Python libraries to replicate the analysis.

-This repository contains coursework for the **Applied Statistics** module.
-It includes two Jupyter notebooks — one for practical tasks and another for the final project.
-Each file is structured with clear explanations, implementations, and conclusions to help reinforce statistical concepts.
+Each notebook provides concepts explanations, step-by-step implementations, and insightful conclusions to reinforce key statistical concepts.

 ### Learning Outcomes
 - **Core Statistical Concepts**: Understand permutations, combinations, normal distribution, t-tests, and ANOVA in the weekly tasks stored in the tasks.ipynb.